estfernan/boost/docs/sv_gene_detection.rst

     ## p-value: <0.001

-The outputs include the estimates of two parameters in BOOST-Ising model.
-Bayes factor is the criteria for determining whether a gene is SV gene or not.
-If the output Bayes factor is greater than 150, we infer that it is SV gene.
+The outputs include the estimates of two parameters in BOOST-MI model.
+Bayes factor is the criteria for determining whether a gene is an SV gene or not.
+If the output Bayes factor is greater than 150, we infer that the input gene is an SV gene.
 In this example, Bayes factor is :math:`1\times 10^{10}`, indicating strong evidence that gene 'Doc2g' is an SV gene.

 BinSpect
 ----------------------------------
 Same data pre-processing steps are required for BinSpect (Binary Spatial Extraction of genes from Giotto), including binarization and generating neighbor information.
-Like BOOST-Ising, Binspect requires the binarized expression level for one gene and the neighbor information as inputs.
+Like BOOST-MI, Binspect requires the binarized expression level for one gene and the neighbor information as inputs.
 ::
     result_binspect <- binSpect(binary_expr, neighbor_info, do.fisher.test = FALSE, gene.name = 'Doc2g')